-At the time of this post, an article from Bloomberg news about Newman’s Organics spelt pretzels has been making the rounds on the celiac listserv and other gluten-free forums.
+At the time of this post, an article from Bloomberg news about Newman’s Organics spelt pretzels has been making the rounds on the celiac listserve and other gluten-free forums.
 Basically, the news is that Newman’s Organics spelt pretzels contain undeclared wheat.
 Admittedly, the article, which states both Newmans’ Organics viewpoint and the FDA’s viewpoint, is a bit confusing (but, unfortunately, isn’t that often the case with labeling and distinctions regarding gluten?).
 These spelt pretzels are labeled and marketed as wheat free, but the FDA states that spelt and wheat both belong to the genus Triticum and as such, spelt must be labeled as wheat.
-(By the way, there’s a great analysis of spelt on the Celiac Sprue Association site.)
-Newman’s Organics CEO says the packaging will change per the FDA’s direction, but as of today, Amazon is still selling these pretzels as wheat free—a week after the article was published.
+Newman’s Organics CEO says the packaging will change per the FDA’s direction, but at the time of this post, Amazon is still selling these pretzels as wheat free—a week after the article was published.
 However, for Vitaspelt pretzels, the ingredients show “spelt (wheat) flour.”
 (I am not faulting Amazon, it is reporting the information that the manufacturers have provided.)
 Update: Thankfully, this information has since been corrected on Amazon.

 I’ve never forgotten Allison’s story and often share it with folks to show them how dramatic the effects of gluten can be on one who has celiac/gluten intolerance.
 (And, frankly, every time I read Allison’s story I think about how many people are suffering needlessly because they remain undiagnosed.)

 Along similar lines, an individual wrote in to the glutenfree.com newsletter recently regarding Ezekiel bread.
 She reported that Robin McGraw (better known as the wife of “Dr. Phil” McGraw) had stated on a recent episode of “The Doctors” that Ezekiel bread was part of her gluten free-diet.
 The individual who shared the information on what Robin McGraw had stated knew that Ezekiel bread was not gluten free, but wanted to alert readers to the misinformation.
 She asked all readers to write to the producers of “The Doctors” show so they would be compelled to issue a correction of some sort.